TimZoet/SOL-manual/modules/render/common/uniform_buffer_manager.rst

 ---------------

 When requesting a new uniform buffer, you must specify for which material, set and binding it is used.
 That way, the manager can look for already existing uniform buffers that are not yet full.
+When storing multiple bindings in a single uniform buffer (more on that below) you must provide a unique binding.
+Using the first binding is the most practical and would already suffice.

-Also needed are the sharing method, the number of users, and the size required for a single user in bytes.
+Also needed are the sharing method, the number of slots, and the size required for a single slot.
 The sharing method determines how buffers are shared between bindings and material instances.
+The slot size is the size of the binding in bytes.
+In the case of multiple bindings it should be the sum of their sizes.
 A detailed explanation will follow below.
 Which method is most optimal will of course differ for each use case.
 You'll have to profile this yourself.

 As an example, what follows is a (massively simplified) excerpt from what happens in the forward renderer.
 In this example, we only want to share uniform buffers for the same bindings: